gvolpe/split-morphism/README.md

 ## Examples

-It is recommended to have qualified import of the modules, otherwise you'll experience some naming clash in scope.
+It is recommended to have qualified import of the modules, otherwise you might have some issues..

 ### Split Epimorphism